-Disclosure controls and procedures ("DC&P") are designed to provide reasonable assurance that all relevant information required to be disclosed in documents filed with securities regulatory authorities is recorded, processed, summarized, and reported on a timely basis, and is accumulated and communicated to the Company's management, including the Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO"), as appropriate, to allow timely decisions regarding required disclosure.
+DC&P are designed to provide reasonable assurance that all relevant information required to be disclosed in documents filed with securities regulatory authorities is recorded, processed, summarized, and reported on a timely basis, and is accumulated and communicated to the Company's management, including the CEO and the CFO, as appropriate, to allow timely decisions regarding required disclosure.

-The Company's CEO and CFO have evaluated the effectiveness of the Company's DC&P and concluded that, subject to the inherent limitations and restrictions noted below, those DC&Ps were effective for the year ended April 30, 2024.
+The Company's CEO and CFO have evaluated the effectiveness of the Company's DC&P and concluded that, subject to the inherent limitations and restrictions noted below, those DC&Ps were effective for the year ended April 30, 2025.

-The Company's CEO and CFO are responsible for designing internal control over financial reporting ("ICFR") or causing them to be designed under their supervision.
+The Company's CEO and CFO are responsible for designing ICFR or causing them to be designed under their supervision.
 The Company's DC&P and ICFR are designed to provide reasonable assurance regarding the reliability of the Company's financial reporting and its preparation of financial statements for external purposes in accordance with International Financial Reporting Standards.

-During fiscal 2024, management, including its CEO and CFO, evaluated the existence and design of the Company's ICFR and confirm there were no changes to the ICFR that have occurred during the year that materially affected, or are reasonably likely to materially affect, the Company's ICFR.
+During fiscal 2025, management, including its CEO and CFO, evaluated the existence and design of the Company's ICFR and confirm there were no changes to the ICFR that have occurred during the year that materially affected, or are reasonably likely to materially affect, the Company's ICFR.
 The Company continues to review and document its DC&P and its ICFR, and may, from time to time, make changes aimed at enhancing their effectiveness and to ensure that its systems evolve with the business.

-As of April 30, 2024, an evaluation of the effectiveness of the Company's DC&P and ICFR, as defined in NI 52-109, was carried out under the supervision of the CEO and CFO.
+As of April 30, 2025, an evaluation of the effectiveness of the Company's DC&P and ICFR, as defined in NI 52-109, was carried out under the supervision of the CEO and CFO.
 Based on this evaluation, the CEO and CFO have concluded that the design and operation were effective at a reasonable level for the period covered by this report.